University Handbook, Section F:

 Consideration may be given to approval of events whose scheduling is not known as long as 18 weeks in advance.

-F74 Students who plan to participate in approved events which conflict with final examinations may obtain from the office of the university provost a statement certifying their participation in the event.
+F74 Students who plan to participate in approved events which conflict with final examinations may obtain from the Office of the Provost and Senior Vice President a statement certifying their participation in the event.
 Faculty may choose to make special arrangements for final examinations for students who are involved in such approved events.

 F75 Credit by examinations.
-Any student enrolled at K-State is eligible to gain undergraduate credit by examination.
-Credit may be granted for any course with the consent of the head of the department offering credit for that subject.
-Students who take College Level Examination Program tests should have the results sent to the Office of Admissions.
+Any student enrolled at Kansas State University is eligible to gain undergraduate credit by examination.
+A fee may be charged for such exams.
+Credit may be granted for any course with the consent of the head/chair of the department offering credit for that subject.
+Students who take College Level Examination Program (CLEP) or Advanced Placement (AP) tests should have the results sent to the Office of Admissions.
+For more information see the Office of Admissions’ website, http://consider.k-state.edu/admissions/.

 F76 Credit by examination may carry letter grades of A, B, C, or D, or a notation "credit" as determined by the department.
 The credit will be treated as resident credit and such graded work will receive grade points to be computed in the student's grade point average.
 Non-graded credit by examination shall be treated as graded hours in implementing the A/Pass/F policy.